syedhumarahim/scaffold/README.md

     - Takes the name of a car/team as input.
     - Filters the data to find the driver with the highest average speed for that team.
     - Returns the driver's name, the lap number, and the average speed.
   - **User Interaction**: The script prompts the user to enter a team name and displays the corresponding fastest lap details.
+For the CI/CD pipeline the input is hardcoded.
+However, it can be taken as an input from the user.

 ### `test_main.py`